Star Formation under a Cosmic Microscope: Highly magnified z = 11 galaxy behind the Bullet Cluster

 We present fluxes in Table~\ref{tab:phot}, using label total for the total flux and SN16 for the optimal S/N aperture for the best colours.
 The source has total F200W AB magnitude of $26.63\pm 0.07$, giving absolute magnitude (corrected for lensing magnification and uncertainties) of $M_{\rm UV}= -18.13^{+0.47}_{-0.09}$.
 Using the characteristic luminosity $L^*$ from \citet{willott24} results in a luminosity of {\ba} {\lum}.
 We find {\ba} is the lowest luminosity spectroscopically confirmed galaxy at $z>10$ discovered to date (Fig.~\ref{fig:Muvz}).
 The photometry shows a marked upturn at $>4.3\,\mu$m, similar to but stronger than that observed in GN-z11 \citep{tacchella23a}.
 Corresponding to rest-frame wavelengths $>3600\,$\AA, this could be due to a Balmer break and/or strong higher-order Balmer, \Oii\ and \Neiii\ emission lines.
 Such emission lines are not ruled out by the non-detections in our shallow prism spectroscopy.

 Since {\ba} is resolved into three distinct clumps and a smooth galaxy component, we also perform spatially resolved photometry.
-We fit the central coordinates of the four components using three point sources (for the clumps, later we redo the fit with extended components to measure sizes) and a Gaussian profile (for the underlying galaxy distribution G) in the F200W image with {\galfit} \citep{peng11}.
-These central coordinates were then used as fixed priors to repeat the process in all filters and extract the photometry of the four components.
+We fit the four components using three point sources (for the clumps, below we also perform forward modelling with extended components to measure sizes) and a Gaussian profile (for the underlying galaxy distribution G) in the F200W image with {\galfit} \citep{peng11}.
+Their central coordinates were then used as fixed priors to repeat the process in all filters and extract the photometry of the four components.
 Errors are measured by injecting artificial sources of similar brightness.
 This photometry is also given in Table~\ref{tab:phot}.

 Because of high lensing distortion, we also measure sizes and positions in the source plane by forward modelling the observed photometry with {\lenstruction} \citep{yang20}.
 We use a four-component model consisting of a Sersic profile for the underlying galaxy and Gaussian profiles for the three clumps.
 The source model is then distorted, using gravitational lensing maps derived by \citet[][in prep.]{rihtarsic25b} (see also Sect.~\ref{sec:lm}) and convolved with the empirical point spread function (PSF), determined from the observations of stars.
 The resulting image is then compared to the observations to obtain the best possible size measurement parameters.
 The results are shown in Fig.~\ref{fig:lenstruction}.